Can You Tan Through A Window? A Look At The Sun’s Ability To Cause Sunburn Under Different Conditions

 Like clothing, the answer is yes, and no. In principle, water can protect you from sunburn, but only when you are deep enough underwater.

-Only 60 percent of UV-B rays gets blocked by water at half a meter.
-Realistically, though, few people who spend time in the ocean or swimming pool, have any part of their bodies covered with more than a few inches (or centimeters) of water.
+Only 60 percent of UV-B rays get blocked by water at half a meter.
+Realistically, though, very few people who spend time in the ocean or swimming pool have any part of their bodies covered with more than a few inches (or centimeters) of water.